UoMResearchIT/CapX/README.md

 once the container has been brought down.

 Since the image is being built each time you run "docker compose up --build", any changes to source files will be picked up and included.

+## VScode Debugging with Docker Compose

+If you are using VScode, after you `docker compose up`, simply <kbd>F5</kbd>, you can attach a debugger to containers. you may select which containner to attach by selecting from the dropdown list in Run and Debug (<kbd>Ctrl + Shift + D</kbd>).

 ### Known Issues
 1. CapX will run slowly in Firefox while the ad blocker is enabled.
 Disabling the ad blocker resolves this issue.